LincLabUCCS/examples/data/readme.md

 This is where I'll put any small data files used for the examples.
-I'll try to make the larger files "downloadable" and ignoreable by git.
+I'll try to make the larger files "downloadable" albeit ignoreable by git.